California First Degree Murder Laws

 Get a Free Case Review

 There are few criminal charges more serious than first degree murder.
 Competent legal advice isn't a luxury, it is a necessity.
-Contact a local attorney for a free consultation and begin planning your defense right away.
+Contact a local attorney for a free initial case review and begin planning your defense right away.